tuukkala/docker-fedtester/README.md

 The best way to to get the problem seems to be to block a broker where the app is not connected to.

-Run the this command agains the container you want to block (e.g. rabbitmq-cluster4):
+Run the this command against the container you want to block (e.g. rabbitmq-cluster4):
 > docker exec --privileged rabbitmq-cluster4 bash /usr/local/bin/block_broker.sh -time 15

 Repeat untill the test app stops printing either of the cluster is still available messages.
 To fix the issue you need recreate the